sammymuench/whooping_crane_cleaning_forecasting/README.md

 Directories & Files:
 - raw-data: contains all raw data listed in sources
     - WHCR_locations_gps.csv: locations from the gps tracking data
-    - asurv_1950_to_2011: directory with asurv data and info
+    - asurv_1950_to_2011: directory with asurv data and info (DOESNT EXIST IN GITHUB REPO, MUST ADD)
         - WHCR_Aerial_Observations_1950_2011.txt: flyover data
         - WHCR_Aerial_Observations_1950-2011_metadata.pdf: pdf of metadata
 - clean_asurv.py: file to get asurv data.
+Contains function that converts raw data to point-based event data (with cols x, y, count, timestep)
 - clean_gps.py: file to clean gps data.
+Contains function that converts raw data to point-based event data (with cols x, y, count, timestep)
+- points_in_boxes.py: contains function - used in both clean_asurv and clean_gps - that converts raw point data to binned box data

 How to run program:
 - First, add the data to raw-data.
 Add the folder from the asurv download link, and the file in the gps link (both in "sources" section) to the raw-data folder.
 You should have a file for gps and a folder containing the data and metadata for asurv (aerial survey data).
-- clean_asurv.py: at the top of the file, you will find a list of parameters you can set and change.
+- clean_asurv.py: at the top of __main__, you will find a list of parameters you can set and change.
 Change them in __main__ to your liking, and run the script.
     - Running this file with your specifications will output a directory inside "asurv" named by yuor specifications ({start_year}_to_{end_year}_{box_length_meters}: so it will look like 2009_to_2014_500M, or the like).
         This directory will contain: